-1838 – Franklin House is built by convicts for Britton Jones, an ex-convict inn keeper and brewer, at Franklin Village.
+1838 – Franklin House, the National Trust headquarters, was built by convicts for Britton Jones, an ex-convict inn keeper and brewer, at Franklin Village.

 1840 – Major St Maur of the 51st Regiment was appointed Commandant in July.
 Many enterprising people migrated to the mainland, and the new colony of New Zealand, seeking work.
 Tasmania in a depression due to economic issues and manpower shortages that continued for 40 years.

 1842 – St John’s Square Chapel was built (now known as Milton Hall).
 The Launceston Examiner founded by James Aikenhead.
 The Examiner is Australia’s third oldest surviving newspaper.
 The Launceston Mechanics’ Institute was founded.

-1847 – Dr William Russ Pugh performs the first operation with anaesthetic in Australia at Launceston’s St John’s Hospital, now Morton House, Charles Street.
+1847 – Dr William Russ Pugh performed the first operation with anaesthetic in Australia at Launceston’s St John’s Hospital, now Morton House, Charles Street.

-1851 – First intercolonial cricket match is hosted in Launceston.
+1851 – First intercolonial cricket match was hosted in Launceston.
 (Van Diemen’s Land v Port Phillip)